finnigja/varnish-wrapper/README.md

 Running mitm-enable.sh will reconfigure Varnish in this mode.

-Running 'screen -c mitmdump-monitor.screenrc' will start a screen session, with mitmdump processes at both pre-cache and post-cache positions in the flow.
+Running 'screen -c wrapper-monitor.screenrc' will start a screen session, with mitmdump processes at both pre-cache and post-cache positions in the flow.